Japanese rhinoceros beetle: Research applications

-A. dichotoma is a useful model organism for scientific research in insects.
+T. dichotomus is a useful model organism for scientific research in insects.
 It is easy and convenient to set up a breeding system for these beetles in the laboratory.
 Breeding the beetles and culturing the progeny is a well-documented process.
 The Japanese rhinoceros beetle can also be bred using a soil-free apparatus which allows for non-invasive and uninterrupted monitoring of growth and development.
 These larvae are also easy to preserve because they can be kept at low temperatures to prevent pupation from occurring.
 This added element of control makes these beetles convenient to use for research purposes throughout the year.
 RNA interference protocols have also been developed for A. dichotomus, so it is easy to conduct experiments on genes of interest.
 This species of beetle is also very large, so large amounts of DNA and RNA can be extracted from a single beetle for use in sequencing analysis.
-A. dichotomus has become a particularly popular model organism because of its horn.
+T. dichotomus has become a particularly popular model organism because of its horn.
 The horn developmental pathways and mechanism have been thoroughly studied.
 A protein with antibacterial properties has been discovered in A. dichotomus, alongside a molecule with potential anti-prion activity.
 A. dichotoma has proven to be a useful model organism for research in fields including drug discovery, ethology, behavioral ecology, and evolutionary developmental biology.